zyj68/Ventura-OpencoreLegacyPatcher-HD4600/README.md

 1. Download OpenCore-Patcher-GUI.app
    https://github.com/dortania/OpenCore-Legacy-Patcher/releases
-2. Download AMFIExemption.kext and add it to the Kernel in config.plist ##Already added to EFI\OC\Kexts
+2. Download AMFIExemption.kext and add it to the Kernel in config.plist
 3. Open config.plist → NVRAM → 7C436110-AB2A-4BBB-A880-FE41995C9F82 Add amfi_get_out_of_my_way=1 to boot-args
    Set csr-active-config to FF0F0000
 4. Open config.plist → Misc → Security found the SecureBootModel and set it to Disabled